Titans fear RB Derrick Henry suffered season-ending foot injury

 - Oops!Something went wrong.Please try again later.

-Titans fear Derrick Henry suffered season-ending foot injury originally appeared on NBC Sports Boston
+Titans fear Derrick Henry suffered season-ending foot injury originally appeared on NBC Sports Bayarea

 The Tennessee Titans' Super Bowl dreams took a hit Monday morning when it was reported that star running back Derrick Henry suffered a significant foot injury in the team's Week 8 win over the Indianapolis Colts.